mizma/flatbox/hardware-rev1.1/README.md

        ![Soldered Pro-Micro](images/Soldering-7.jpg)
 3. stack the Acryl and PCB in following order: Layer 01, Layer 02, PCB, Layer 03, Layer 04 and Layer 05.
     * If you use 2 Layer 4s, the order should be 01, 02, 03, 04, 04.
 4. Screw on the M3 screws with the nut on all 7 locations.
-Rubber feet should be inserted in the 4 corners between the nut and the acrylic.
+Rubber feet should be inserted at least in the 4 corners between the nut and the acrylic.

 It should look like the following when assembled.